This page should be a reference of all the different things that you can do to your miniature bases.

 It already has the right earth color, different sized particles and is even more readily available than sand.

 After the glue is set paint the whole thing with green (e.g. gobo green) and then highlight with yellow.
+If you use water resistant wood glue the sand won't fly away when painting it.

 Making this base is very easy.